holistic-web/home-orchestrator/.project/roadmap.md

 ## General

-- terminology for 'Themes' (being the state of things) and 'Scenes' (a mode for an individual light) should be swapped
+- terminology for 'Themes' (being the state of things) and 'Scenes' (a mode for an individual nanoleaf light) should be swapped

-- shared files, such as IftttClient.js should be imported from one location

 ## Multiple Users

-- a modal should open prompting network selection if one isn't currently selected

 - the sign up screen should allow a user to create a personal network if they haven't already.